coreinfrastructure/best-practices-badge/doc/other.md

     but they can be extended to counter malicious compilers using processes such as diverse double-compiling (DDC).

+* The project MUST require two-factor authentication (2FA) for developers for changing a central repository or accessing sensitive data (such as private vulnerability reports).
+  This 2FA mechanism MAY use SMS, though note that SMS is not encrypted nor authenticated and thus is weaker than other 2FA mechanisms. two_factor_authentication

 ## To be turned into criteria text

 We intend to turn these into criteria text.